moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

   - Random Forest
   - Gradient Boost
   - Hist Gradient Boost

+We chose precision as our main evaluation metric for our models over recall because, given any amount of incorrect predictions, we’d rather focus on the ones where the individual have not received the vaccine but the model predicts they did (false positives) over those the model predicted didn’t receive the vaccines, but did (false negatives).

 * We have used hyperparameter tuning to improve the last three models in the above list, achieving the precision of, in increasing order:
  - 0.7826